 Keywords: dopamine, motivation, addiction, game, reward

-Summary: The Montessori Method is an approach to learning which emphasizes active learning, independence, cooperation, and learning in harmony with each child’s unique pace of development.
+Summary: The Montessori Method is an approach to learning which emphasizes active learning, illness independence, capsule cooperation, capsule and learning in harmony with each child’s unique pace of development.

 Originator: Maria Montessori (1870-1952), Italian teacher and physician